 We have excellent facilities on our academy site and some we share with Eastbourne Sports Complex.
 Our facilities include:

-In Years 7, 8 and 9, all students are timetabled to one double lesson (100 minutes) and one single lesson (50 minutes) of PE per week.
-Students will work on becoming more competent and confident in applying skills and techniques across different sports and activities.
+In Years 7 and 8, all pupils are timetabled to one double lesson (100 minutes) and one single lesson (50 minutes) of PE per week.
+Pupils will work on becoming more competent and successful in applying skills and techniques across different sports and activities.
 In PE, we aim to deliver an outstanding 5-year GCSE/BTEC programme where content from both the GCSE and BTEC Specification is fundamental to lessons allowing pupils to be successful in the examination courses.

-We have built up links with many local clubs including those that use the academy and Sports Complex facilities which will help students to continue to develop their skills, performance and passion for their sports and activities.
+We have built up links with many local clubs including those that use the academy and Sports Complex facilities which will help pupils to continue to develop their skills, performance and passion for their sports and activities.
 Some of these can be found on our website.

 Monday 14:50 - 16:30